sejnub/hass-alert2-ui/README.md

 ## Setup

-Setup is done through editing your `configuration.yaml` file.
+The install process above downloaded a js module, `alert2.js`.

+1. If you installed Alert2 UI through HACS and manage Lovelace using the default `storage` mode, then `alert2.js` should be loaded into HA automatically.

+    Otherwise:

+    If you installed Alert2 UI manually and manage Lovelace using the default `storage` mode, then enable "Advanced mode" in your user profile, then click on Settings -> Dashboards -> Resources.
+"Resources" may appear only in the triple vertical dots on the upper right of the dashboards page.
+Click on "Add Resource" to add `alert2.js`.

-1. If you're configuring Lovelace in YAML mode, add the two lines in bold to the `resources` subsection of the lovelace section of `configuration.yaml`:
+    If you manage Lovelace in `yaml` mode, you need to add an entry for `alert2.js` in the resources subsection of the lovelace section of your `configuration.yaml`.
+If you installed via HACS, this will look like (in bold):

     <pre>lovelace:
       mode: yaml
       resources:
+        <b>- url: /hacsfiles/hass-alert2-ui/alert2.js</b>
+          <b>type: module</b>
+        ...</pre>

+    or if you installed manually, it will look like:

+    <pre>lovelace:
+      mode: yaml
+      resources:
         <b>- url: /local/alert2.js</b>
-          <b>type: module</b></pre>
+          <b>type: module</b>

-    If you configure Lovelace via the UI, then enable "Advanced mode" in your user profile, then click on Settings -> Dashboards -> Resources.
-"Resources" may appear only in the triple vertical dots on the upper right of the dashboards page.
-Click on "Add Resource".
+        ...</pre>

-1. `alert2.js` defines a custom UI card called `alert2-overview`.
-If you are using the yaml config for lovelace, you can add this card to your dashboard by adding it to the list of cards in a view, like (in bold):
+1. `alert2.js` defines a custom UI card called `custom:alert2-overview`.
+If you are using the UI to manage your dashboards, after you click on "Add Card", you'll manually add a card of type `custom:alert2-overview`.

+    If you're using yaml to specify a dashboard, you can add this card to your dashboard by adding it to the list of cards in a view, like (in bold):

     <pre>views:
     - title: Monitoring
       name: Example
       cards:
       <b>- type: "custom:alert2-overview"</b>
       - type: entities
         ...</pre>

 1. Restart HomeAssistant and reload the UI